Ontario Secondary School Diploma: Additional provincial requirements

 Note that a student can receive their community service from the start of Grade 9 (including the summer between Grade 8 and 9) until the April of Grade 12, with summer break and weekends included.

 The provincial secondary school literacy requirement can be met through passing the Ontario Secondary School Literacy Test with a score of 75.0% or above.
 If one fails the Literacy Test, they must rewrite the test the following school year, or complete the Ontario Secondary School Literacy Course (OLC 3O or 4O) in grade 11 or 12.

+The provincial secondary school financial literacy requirement can be met through passing the relevant modules of the Grade 10 Career Studies course with a score of 75.0% or above.
+A student has two attempts to pass the modules.

 In Grade 9 and 10 (years 1 and 2, respectively), a student must complete 16 credits in total, 8 each year.
 In Grade 11 and 12 (Year 3 and 4, respectively), one must complete the 14 remaining credits, with no less than 6 attempted credits each year in accordance with compulsory education law.
 In total, 30 credits must be achieved.
 One can stay in high school until all 30 credits are achieved, or to obtain any additional or required credits for post-secondary admission.